peppial/system-design-questions/README.md

 ---

-12.You are designing a distributed caching system for a high-traffic web application.
+12. You are designing a distributed caching system for a high-traffic web application.
 Which strategy helps to avoid cache stampede (thundering herd problem) when many clients request the same missing key simultaneously?

 - A. Use simple cache expiration and let all requests hit the backend when expired
 - B. Implement cache locking or "request coalescing" to allow only one request to fetch the data